ckelner/encrypted-secrets/README.md

 For a complete end to end solution to deploy secrets in a CI environment, see: https://gist.github.com/ckelner/54c17aa5c1b44650bfeb

 ## Table of Contents
-- [Initial Setup](#initial-setup): How to configure a machine to initialize the repository.
+- [Initial Setup](#initial-setup): How to configure a workstation to initialize the repository.
 - [Repository Setup](#repository-setup): How to setup the repository for encryption.
 - [Using the Repository](#using-the-repository): How to perform a fresh clone of the repository.
 - [Comitting Secrets](#comitting-secrets): How to commit back to the repository.